severalnines/docs/administration.rst

   $ cp /etc/cmon.cnf /etc/cmon.d/cmon_1.cnf

-2d) Edit the existing ``/etc/cmon.cnf`` and remove all paramaeters except the 4 parameters mentioned in step 2, for example:
+2d) Edit the existing ``/etc/cmon.cnf`` and remove all parameters except the 4 parameters mentioned in step 2, for example:

 .. code-block:: bash